facebookresearch/minihack/README.md

 ![MiniHack Environments](/docs/imgs/minihack_envs.png)

-MiniHack is a sandbox framework for easily designing rich and diverse environments for Reinforcement Learning (RL) research.
+MiniHack is a sandbox framework for easily designing rich and diverse environments for Reinforcement Learning (RL).
 Based on the game of [NetHack](https://en.wikipedia.org/wiki/NetHack), arguably the hardest grid-based game in the world, MiniHack uses the [NetHack Learning Environment (NLE)](https://github.com/facebookresearch/nle) to communicate with the game and provide a convenient interface for customly created RL tesbeds.

 MiniHack already comes with a large list of challenging [tasks](./docs/envs/tasks.md).
 However, it is primarily built for easily designing new ones.